CHOWMHALVIN/Piano-Fingering-Suggestion-Model-with-Intuitive-UI/README.md

 - Users can input piano pieces in MIDI (.mid) or MusicXML (.xml) format.
   - **Why MIDI:** For interfacing with electronic musical instruments.
   - **Why MusicXML:** Mainly for rendering the score into production virtually.
 - Users can select their hand span size through a simple graphical user interface.
+(NOTE: This is in experimental stage, its not functioning well yet.)

 ## Model Prediction
 - The model will suggest fingerings for each note played in real-time.